This post is co-authored by Jess Whittlestone and Michelle Hutchinson

 Hedging and warmth

-Using language that conveys warmth, support and humility may is easier said than done, but can make a huge difference.
+Using language that conveys warmth, support and humility may be easier said than done, but can make a huge difference.
 It’s difficult to know how other people will take what you write.
 A few things that might help:

 Using ‘adding strength words’ (like ‘definitely’, ‘absolutely’, ‘extremely’) when agreeing with someone or giving positive comments, but not when criticising.
 People often take criticism strongly to heart.
 For that reason, you might, for example, want to say something like ‘this doesn’t seem quite true’ rather than ‘this is totally untrue’, since the former conveys your message while dealing less of an emotional punch.